EMPLOYMENT LAW NEWS

 Covered Family Member

-Child – biological, adopted, foster or step child, legal ward or child to whom eligible employee stands in loco parentis; parent – biological, adoptive, foster, or step parent, legal guardian of eligible employee or eligible employee’s spouse or individual who stood in loco parentis when eligible employee was a child; individual to whom eligible employee is legally married; grandparent; grandchild; sibling – biological, foster or adopted.
+Child – biological, adopted, foster or step child, legal ward, a child of a domestic partner, or child to whom eligible employee stands in loco parentis; parent – biological, adoptive, foster, or step parent, legal guardian of eligible employee or eligible employee’s spouse or domestic partner or individual who stood in loco parentis when eligible employee was a child; individual to whom eligible employee is legally married or a domestic partner; grandparent; grandchild; sibling – biological, foster or adopted; an individual related by blood to the employee; an individual whose close association with the employee is the equivalent of a family relationship.

 Other facets of the Michigan paid sick leave law include:

-Minnesota passed its paid sick leave law this year and it goes into effect Jan.
+Minnesota’s paid sick leave law went into effect back on Jan.
 1, 2024.

 It covers most employers in the state, as well as smaller bodies of government, and applies to employees that work at least 80 hours per year in the state.